bill-herron/hydejack/projects.md

 ---
 layout: projects
-title: Projects
+title: Sample Projects
 show_collection: projects
 description: >
-  How people are using Hydejack in the real world.
+  Here are some sample projects that might be useful when working on your data analysis projects.

-  This page is built using the `projects` layout* that you can use yourself to build a portfolio.
+  Most projects have a corresponding public GITHUB repository where you can download the necessary source files.
 no_groups: true
 ---

-__If you'd like to have your blog or project featured here, please contact me at [mail@qwtel.com](mailto:mail@qwtel.com).__
+__Let me know if you have any questions or have any feedback on these sample projects at [bill.herron@zanden.com](mailto:bill.herron@zanden.com).__
-{:.note title="Call to action"}
+{:.note title="Email me with questions..."}

 <br/>